 Dancing with the Stars is a popularity contest.

 The winner of Dancing with the Stars is supposed to be determined by 50 percent of the judges’ scores and the other 50 percent by viewer votes.
-As Blog Maverick explains, Dancing with the Stars‘ viewer votes take on greater prominence as the contest endures.
+As Blog Maverick explains, viewer votes take on greater prominence as the contest endures.
 With a judging system that makes consistency impossible, viewers are less likely to fare any better.

-While everyone has focused on a Dancing with the Stars‘ contestants previous dance experience, no one seems to be concerned over the advantage of a star’s pre-existing notoriety.
+While everyone has focused on a contestants previous dance experience, no one seems to be concerned over the advantage of a star’s pre-existing notoriety.
 A star’s previously established popularity potentially plays into the feelings viewers might have towards a contestant.
 An advantage few seem as bothered by, in comparison, to someone having pre-existing dance skills.

 Dancing with the Stars in summation

 It is clear the judging standards could be stricter.
-If Dancing with the Stars wanted to help curb the repeated error of sending home worthy dancers, there are ways to make it happen.
+If the show wanted to help curb the repeated error of sending home worthy dancers, there are ways to make it happen.

 In truth, it is impossible to create an absolutely level playing field for Dancing with the Stars contestants.
 There are stars that are more popular going into the competition, and there are those who have more dancing and performing experience.

 It is time for Dancing with the Stars to only judge what it sees without acknowledging any collateral information.
-That is the only way Dancing with the Stars can provide a fair ballroom.
+That is the only way the can provide a fair ballroom.